ADS Testing Office

 Am I allowed to make either a same-day reservation or a reservation the day before my testing session?

 ADS Testing is unable to allow either same-day or day before testing reservations.
-All reservations must be made 3 business days in advance.
+All reservations must be made 1 week in advance during Fall and Spring semesters.

 I forgot to make a reservation, what can I do?